 Folders display only the devices that have connected to the associated server.
-In the example tree above, if there is a device server for Region 1 and a device server for Region 2, Folder A can only display devices that connect to the server in Region 1.
-Regardless of what the selection criteria for the folder are, the folder cannot display devices that connect to the server in Region 2.
+Regardless of what the selection criteria for a folder are, a folder cannot display devices that connect to the server in a different region than the folder.

 Moving a folder in the tree changes its priority.

-To move a folder in the tree, use Up and Down arrows at the top of the Navigation Tree or drag and drop the folder in the new location.
+To move a folder in the tree, select the folder and use the Up and Down arrows at the top of the Navigation Tree or click View > Move.

 For more information about managing locations in Avalanche, see the following sections: